Derived induction and restriction theory: A toolbox for calculations

 \begin{prop} Let $p$ and $q$ be two distinct primes and $\sF_1$ (resp.~$\sF_2$) the family of $p$-subgroups (resp.~$q$-subgroups) of the finite group $G$.
 Let $\cC$ be a complete $\infty$-category.
 Then for any functor the decomposition in \Cref{prop:pushouts} induces a homotopy pullback diagram in $\sC$:

 \end{prop} \begin{proof} Applying the nerve functor to the pushout diagram from \Cref{prop:pushouts} we obtain a pushout diagram of $\infty$-categories where, since the inclusions are fully faithful, each map is a monomorphism.
-The claim now follows from the dual of \cite[Prop.~4.4.2.2]{Lur09}. \end{proof}
+The claim now follows from \cite[Prop.~4.4.2.2]{Lur09}, after taking opposite $\infty$-categories. \end{proof}